 The SPICE system software, the SPICE server and some SPICE-based tools are provided by NAIF.
 Other SPICE-based tools are provided by various groups/persons around the world.

 References for NAIF

 Referencing your use of SPICE or NAIF/PDS resources in publications, tools and findings is encouraged; such community support will help ensure NASA will continue to fund the maintenance and further development of the SPICE system.

 Acton, C.H.; "Ancillary Data Services of NASA's Navigation and

 Charles Acton, Nathaniel Bachman, Boris Semenov, Edward Wright; A look toward the future in the handling of space science mission geometry; Planetary and Space Science (2017);

 References for Ancillary Data Providers

 SPICE data are either produced by other-than-NAIF persons, or are made by NAIF staff using source data produced by others.
 All SPICE kernels contain internal comments—often called meta-data.
 These meta-data often indicate who produced the kernel and from where the source data came.
 The comments might even contain references to papers written by the data producers.
-You are encouraged to reference any papers describing the work done by these ancillary data producers.
+You are encouraged to give credit to the data providers and to reference any papers describing the work done by these ancillary data producers.